-Also, in the MgCl2 compound, there is no sharing of electrons involves, magnesium metal atom transfer its electrons, and both chlorine as nonmetal accepts the electron to achieve stability by completing the octet.
+Also, in the MgCl2 compound, there is no sharing of electrons involved, magnesium metal atom transfers its electrons, and both chlorine as nonmetal accepts the electron to achieve stability by completing the octet.

 And a bond is formed between the ions which is called an ionic bond.

 Energy involving in the process of ionic bond formation in MgCl2?

 When a chemical bond is formed it releases energy, which helps to attain stability between the new bonds.